A Single-Chain Backscatter Tag for Multi-Sensor Multiplexing: Evaluation

 \subsection{Evaluation Methodology}

-\textbf{\sysname Tag:} We implemented our \sysname prototype using purely off-the-shelf analog components to ensure low-power consumptions.
-For experiments, we used a six-way switch to flexibly control the number of channels.
-As shown in Fig.~\ref{fig:floorplan}(b), \sysname uses two common low-cost 915 MHz antennas, each with a 3 dBi gain, for sawtooth reference signal generation and backscatter circuits.
-The overall cost of \sysname is around 17 USD.
-With a preliminary two-layer PCB prototype, power consumption varies between $1.36 mW \sim 2.32 mW$, depending on the number of sensors (1 to 5) and reference frequencies.
-The tag can achieve a more compact form factor of $32mm \times 25mm$ if remove the switch, as shown in Fig.~\ref{fig:floorplan}(a).

-\textbf{\sysname Station:} We use a USRP B210 connected to an amplifier as a 915MHz RF transmitter module that sends a double-tone carrier signal.
-The transmission power is of 20 dBm and transmitted through a 9 dBi polarized antenna.
-On the receiver side, we used a USRP N210 software-defined radio (SDR) equipped with an SBX-40 daughterboard~\cite{SBX-40}, which supports a 20 MHz sampling rate.
-The backscatter signal is captured using a 9 dBi polarized antenna.

-\textbf{\sysname Software:} All software processing takes place within the \sysname station.
-The RF signal is continuously decoded into multi-channel sensor signals on a 2023 MacBook Pro, with the decoding algorithm entirely implemented in Python.

-\textbf{Ground truth:} Commercial sensor modules typically output a continuous voltage in the range of 0 to 3.3V.
-In our evaluation, we use a signal generator to flexibly adjust the input voltage, simulating sensor readings to effectively evaluate the performance of \sysname.
-Note that in the application phase, we will use real sensors to collect signals.
+\sssec{Ground Truth:} For \sysname's overall-capability evaluation (e.g., supported sampling frequency, sensor signal frequency) in Sec.~\ref{sec:eval}, we emulate sensor outputs with a synchronized five-channel signal generator assembled from three Analog Discovery 3 units~\cite{AD3}.
+It produces programmable voltages from (0-3.3 $V$) and signals up to 24 kHz, covering the typical voltage levels and bandwidths of analog sensors.
+These signals serve as the ground-truth input to \sysname.
+Note that for the case studies in Sec.~\ref{sec:application}, we interface real sensors to the tag and collect live signals as the reference.

-\textbf{Environments:} The experiments were conducted in an indoor environment consisting of multiple rooms furnished with tables and chairs, as shown in the floor plan (Fig.~\ref{fig:floorplan} (c)).
-We performed tests under both line-of-sight (LOS) and non-line-of-sight (NLOS) conditions.
+\sssec{Environments:} The experiments were conducted indoors across multiple rooms furnished with tables and chairs (floor plan in Fig.~\ref{fig:floorplan}).
+We evaluated both line-of-sight (LOS) and non-line-of-sight (NLOS) conditions, all with moving objects present.

-\textbf{Evaluation metrics:} We use Signal-to-Noise Ratio (SNR) to evaluate the signal recovery quality, representing the distortion to the desired signal.
-The SNR between an input signal from generator $x \in R^{1\times T}$ and the decoded RF signal $\hat{x} \in R^{1\times T}$ is defined as :$SNR(x,\hat{x})=10\log_{10}(\frac{||x||_2^2}{||x-\hat{x}||_2^2})$.
-For evaluation, we sample ten different data sequences and report the average SNR among all the sensors.